g-omarsdottir/shaping-sustainable-surf/README.md

 ### Future Features

 **Review & Rate Management:** As a future feature, the project envisions expansion to include a user-driven review and rating system for products.
-This enhancement aims to empower store owners with insights into customer preferences, identifying popular and less favored tutorials.
+This enhancement aims to empower administrators (store owners) with insights into customer preferences, identifying popular and less favored tutorials.
 Such information will facilitate strategic decisions regarding content expansion or refinement, ultimately guiding users towards making informed purchasing choices. <br>

 While reviews and ratings are prevalent in ecommerce platforms, prioritizing this feature is beyond the current scope due to time limitations.
 The project's primary goal remains focused on raising awareness for ocean conservation efforts and showcasing the unique, custom-shaped surfboards crafted by the store owner.
 Given the distinct pricing challenges associated with custom-made products, these are not made available for purchase on the website.
 A review and rating system to enhance the platform incrementally is at the top list of future considerations.